systers/systers.github.io/README.md

 ## Contact Information
-If you have any questions or want to discuss something about this repo, please sign up for the [Systers Slack Channel](http://systers.io/slack-systers-opensource/) and join the the #gh-pages channel.
+If you have any questions or want to discuss something about this repo, please sign up for the [AnitaB.org Open Source Zulip](http://anitab-org.zulipchat.com/).

 ## Travis Integration
 - Tests are automatically run through Travis-CI for PR's.